Thursday, October 31, 2024

 Praying for Kherson

 It has been almost two years since that wonderful day when Kherson was liberated from occupation.
 Life there has not gotten easier, though.
 In fact, it has gotten worse.
 Artillery from across the river pounds the city all the time.
-Glide bombs and drones started after liberation, and in recent times little drones have really started terrorizing the people, going on "human safaris" to hunt them down.
+Glide bombs and Shahed drones started after liberation, and in recent times little drones have really started terrorizing the people, going on "human safaris" to hunt them down.
 Still, our part of the city has been relatively safe.
 Strikes there happen, but not daily.
 Until recently.
 Now the city war administration is seriously endangering the people with plain stupidity (or worse).
 The leadership of our church has asked everyone to fast and pray today for safety, for the church, for the whole city.
 Please join us in prayer.

 The verse the pastor gave today is: